conda/conda-build/docs/source/resources/define-metadata.rst

 ``from_recipe_dir`` is set to true, then ``recipe_dir`` must also be passed.
 In that case, the file in question will be searched for relative to the recipe directory.
 Otherwise the file is searched for in the source (after it is downloaded and extracted, if necessary).
-Obviously, if the given file is an absolute path, neither of the two directories are searched.
+If the given file is an absolute path, neither of the two directories are searched.

 The functions ``load_file_data`` and ``load_str_data`` also accept ``*args`` and